 For the first time, I present this 2004 interview here.
-It’s entertaining, irreverent, funny and sage.
+It’s entertaining, irreverent, but full of good advice.
 Parts of it are chilling and sad, in light of his death.
 When you read it (edited for length and clarity), you’ll be struck by how much he sounds the way he always did, in interviews and on his CNN TV show Parts Unknown.

 Later he wrote a spectacular endorsement of my book.
-It’s been on the cover for most of the last 15 years, and it still thrills me.
+It’s been on the cover for most of the last 15 years, and it still thrills me to read it.

 So here’s my posthumous interview with Anthony Bourdain, about how to write and eat fearlessly:

 Q. How is good food writing different than good writing?